 "Their biggest pain is what they saw," he said.

-Leffew thanked rescue workers and good Samaritans who tried to help after the crash, as well as local churches and businesses that have offered their support.
+Leffew thanked rescue workers and good Samaritans who tried to help after the crash, as well as local churches and businesses that have offered

 "We are so grateful for that outpouring of love and care," he said Sunday.